Tom Wintringham: Second World War

 On returning from Spain, Wintringham began to call for an armed civilian guard to repel any Axis invasion, and as early as 1938 he had begun campaigning for what would become the Home Guard.
 He taught the troops tactics of guerrilla warfare, including a movement known as the 'Monkey Crawl'.
 They were also taught how to deal with dive bombers.

 At the outbreak of the Second World War, Wintringham applied for an army officer's commission but was rejected.
 When the Communist Party promulgated its policy of staying out of the war due to the Molotov–Ribbentrop Pact, he strongly condemned their policies.
 Because of the appeasement policies of prime minister Neville Chamberlain, he also imagined the Tories to be Nazi sympathizers and wrote that they should be removed from office.
 He wrote for Picture Post, the Daily Mirror, and wrote columns for Tribune and the New Statesman.

 In May 1940, after the escape from Dunkirk, Wintringham began to write in support of the Local Defence Volunteers, the forerunner of the Home Guard.
 On 10 July, he opened the private Home Guard training school at Osterley Park, London.

 Wintringham's training methods were mainly based on his experience in Spain.
 He even had veterans who had fought alongside him in Spain who trained volunteers in anti-tank warfare and demolitions.
 He also taught street fighting and guerrilla warfare.
 He wrote many articles in Picture Post and the Daily Mirror propagating his views about the Home Guard with the motto "a people's war for a people's peace".

-The British Army determined that Wintringham was unreliable because of his communist past.
-After September 1940, the army began to take charge of the Home Guard training in Osterley and Wintringham and his comrades were gradually sidelined.
+The British Army deemed Wintringham unreliable because of his communist past, and after September 1940, when the army began to take charge of the Home Guard training in Osterley, Wintringham and his comrades were gradually sidelined.
 Wintringham resigned in April 1941.
-Ironically, despite his activities in support of the Home Guard, Wintringham was never allowed to join the organisation itself because of a policy barring membership to Fascists and Communists.
+Despite his activities in support of the Home Guard, Wintringham was never allowed to join the organisation itself because of a policy barring membership to Fascists and Communists.

 In 1942, Wintringham proceeded to found a Common Wealth Party with Vernon Bartlett, Sir Richard Acland and J. B. Priestley.
 He received 48 percent of the vote at the Midlothian and Peebles Northern by-election in February 1943, previously a safe Tory seat.
 In the 1945 general election he stood in the Aldershot constituency, the Labour Party candidate standing down to give him a clear race against the incumbent Conservative MP.
-His wife Kitty stood in the same Midlothian constituency that he had come so close to winning two years earlier, but neither was elected.
+His election agent was Mamie Woolf.
+His wife Kitty stood in the same Midlothian constituency that he had come close to winning two years earlier, but neither was elected.
 After the war Wintringham and many of the founders of Common Wealth left and joined the Labour Party, suggesting the dissolving of CW.